decentralized-identity/didcomm-messaging/routing.md

 _Prior to using a Mediator, it is the recipient's responsibility to coordinate with the mediator.
 Part of this coordination informs them of the `to` address(es) expected, the endpoint, and any Routing Keys to be used when forwarding messages.
 That coordination is out of the scope of this spec._

-1. Receives Forward Message
+1. Receives Forward Message.
-2. Retrieves Service Endpoint and Routing Keys as pre-configured by recipient (`to` attribute).
+2. Retrieves Service Endpoint and (optionally) Routing Keys as pre-configured by recipient (`to` attribute).
-3. Wrap attached `payload` message once per Routing Key
+3. If Routing Keys pre-configured (step 2), wrap attached `payload` message once per Routing Key.
 4. Transmit to Service Endpoint in the manner specified in the [transports] section.

 ### DID Document Keys

-All keys declared in the DID Document's `keyAgreement` section should be used to encrypt messages.
+All keys declared in the DID Document's `keyAgreement` section should be used as recipients when encrypting a message.
 The details of key representation are described in the [Public Keys section of the DID Core Spec](https://www.w3.org/TR/did-core/#public-keys).

 Keys used in a signed JWM are declared in the DID Document's `authentication` section.